ionos-cloud/ionosctl/docs/commands/k8snode/list.md

 ## Description

-Use this command to get a list of existing K8s Nodes.
+Use this command to get a list of existing Kubernetes Nodes.

 Required values to run command: